-- (a) During the first stage, the review and verification of the application is performed concurrently by MOT Operator, Marine Department Malaysia (JLM) and Malaysia Shipowners' Association (MASA), in which: - MOT Operator to check on application details and the supporting documents; - JLM to check on vessel's fulfillment of the Port State Control (PSC) requirements (only applicable to Johor); and - MASA to circulate application details to its members within the same day (for application received before 3pm through eDSL system).
-This process aims to verify the availability of eligible Malaysian-flagged (registered) vessel. - Must be completed within 2 working days from the date complete application received - If no Malaysian-flagged (registered) vessel is offered by shipowners within the 2 working days circulation period, MASA would issue DSL Consent Letter (DCL) at 3pm on the third day.
-The DCL is valid for 14 days only. - (b) Upon the completion of supporting documents verification and issuance of PSC and DCL, the application would then be endorsed by MOT Supervisor and subsequently be approved by MOT Approver within 1 working day. - (c) MOT Supervisor and MOT Approver may return the application to the Applicant through eDSL system to request for further information or additional documents.
+- (a) During the first stage, the review and verification of the application is performed concurrently by MOT Operator, and Marine Department Malaysia (MMD), in which: - MOT Operator to check on application details and the supporting documents; - MMD to check on vessel's fulfillment of the Port State Control (PSC) requirements (only applicable to Johor); and - MMD Ship Registry Division to check the application and advertise application details on eDSL portal within the same day (for application received before 12 pm through eDSL system).
+This process aims to verify the availability of eligible Malaysian-flagged (registered) vessel. - Must be completed within 2 working days from the date complete application received - If no Malaysian-flagged (registered) vessel is offered by shipowners within the 2 working days circulation period, the application will be auto-endorsed and sent to MOT at 3pm on the third day. - (b) Upon the completion of supporting documents verification and MMD endorsement, the application would then be endorsed by MOT Supervisor and subsequently be approved by MOT Approver within 1 working day. - (c) MOT Supervisor and MOT Approver may return the application to the Applicant through eDSL system to request for further information or additional documents.